lampysprites/shurushki/Readme.md

 Select frames in a checkered order.
 Primary use is for dropping the frames from gifs to reduce the size (in that case, don't forget to adjust the framerate afterwards!).

+### Resample (`Frame > Resample`)

+Split each frame into several of given duration, to prepare anims for engines (or social networks) that can't properly handle animations with varying timing.

 ### Time Stretch (`Frame > Time Stretch`)

 Speed up/slow down the animation proportionally by scaling frame durations, or adding/removing a constant amount of time to them.